movingname/fuzzingModel/README.md

 ### 3.2 Seed Collection

-Here are the sources we used for each type of seed files.
+Here are the sources and tools we used for each type of seed files.

 **Video**: